SeisSol/SeisSol/Documentation/build-dependencies.rst

    pip3 install --user git+https://github.com/SeisSol/chainforge.git

 Note that ChainForge is optional, but highly recommended for AMD and NVIDIA GPUs.
+However, it does currently not support code generation to SYCL.

 Once you have SYCL and GemmForge/ChainForge ready, you are set for compiling SeisSol with GPUs.